Generic Name: bromocriptine mesylate

 DOSAGE AND ADMINISTRATION

-The initial dosage of Parlodel SnapTabs® in adults is ½ to one 2½ mg scored tablet daily.
-An additional 2½ mg tablet may be added to the treatment regimen as tolerated every 2-7 days until an optimal therapeutic response is achieved.
+The initial dosage of Parlodel SnapTabs in adults is one ½ to one 2½ mg scored tablet daily.
+An additional 2½ mg tablet may be added to the treatment regimen as tolerated every 2 to 7 days until an optimal therapeutic response is achieved.
 The therapeutic dosage ranged from 2.5-15 mg daily in adults studied clinically.